xuintl/RobotaPsyche/April 25 - Summaries/courseSummary.md

-If I am to use three words to describe this course, and my experiences in this course, it would be:
+If I am to use three words to describe this course, and my experiences in this course, they would be:

 - multidisciplinary

-  123

 - enriching

 - engaging

-Test course has been vision broadening experience for me, I said incorporates elements ranging from philosophy to technology and psychology and cybernetics. every student, including each one of my peers and myself, has actively engaging
+This course has been vision-broadening experience for me, as it incorporates elements ranging from philosophy to technology, from psychology to cybernetics.
+Every student, including each one of my peers and myself, has actively engaged in discovering on the edge of robots, and what we could do with our discoveries.